 In January of 2015, Tom went public with his Terminally Optimistic blog.
 He, my husband, and I met at an online support group called The Colon Club.
-That same month, I started a thread on The Colon Club pertaining to the clinical trial that I was hoping to get into.
+That same month, I started a thread on The Colon Club pertaining to the clinical trial that I was hoping to (and eventually did) get into.
 Tom was one of the first to reply to the thread.
 He was excited about the trial, and stated that he had been considering it a possibility for himself, if needed.

 Our community on The Colon Club celebrated when Tom was filmed for part of Ken Burns' documentary, Emperor of All Maladies, because of his work on the cancer drug, LDK-378 (ceritinib).
 Fellow Colon Clubbers flung good-natured jabs at him after the show aired.
 He always responded with humor and grace.
 He took fighting cancer completely seriously, but he could always laugh at himself.
 It was one of his most endearing qualities.

 We found common ground beyond our stage IV cancer diagnoses.
 We both found sleep elusive, which made the time zone difference between us irrelevant; he had two young daughters (I had two young sons...plus three more); we both married engineers; and Tom had lived in Michigan until he left for grad school.
 We kept close tabs on each other.
 We joked about arranging a marriage (or two!) between his kids and mine.
 We previewed each other's blogs, and we prayed for each other often.
 More times than I can count, he was the first one I'd message whenever I had urgent (good or bad) news to share.
 He was always there.